Chinese Lunar New Year

 Asian countries like Vietnam, Korea, Japan, Singapore, and Malaysia celebrate the Lunar New Year.
 But as the Chinese are spreading all over the world, the Lunar New Year has become popular in western countries, too.

 The celebrations for the New Year are similar to those in China.
 For example, decorations in red color like lanterns, and Spring Couplets are widely used during the festival; dragon dance, lion dance, and setting off fireworks are popular activities.

 Despite those similarities, different countries in a way have different customs for the Lunar New Year.
 Click the Lunar New Year Celebrations Around the World for more information.

 How do Ethnic Minorities Celebrate the Lunar New Year?

 Ethnic groups have different customs for the Lunar New Year.

 Tibetan people celebrate New Year's Day by the Tibetan calendar.
 The Tibetan New Year usually comes within a few days after the Chinese Lunar New Year and lasts about 3 to 5 days.
-During the festival, people will light bonfires, gather in a circle, sing and dance with traditional music all night long on a square or spacious grassland.
+During the festival, people will light bonfires, gather in a circle, and sing and dance to traditional music all night long on a square or spacious grassland.